written by Maree Stuart

 So, what forms of unscrupulous behaviour have labs been subjected to and what can labs do to protect themselves?

 Consumer products are an easy target.
-So much of the supporting work to ensure consumer safety and efficacy of the products we touch and use every day is performed by laboratories.
+Laboratories perform so much of the supporting work to ensure consumer safety and efficacy of the products we touch and use every day.
 Sometimes the testing determines the price of commodities used in consumer products.
 Not only are there safety considerations, but also economic ones.

 We’ve seen clients in the consumer product testing space receive doctored versions of reports purported to be issued by them.
-In some cases, spotting the fraud is easy, such as when a test is done to a standard and the reported attributes of the product do not match those listed in the standard.
+In some cases, spotting the fraud is easy.
+For example, when a test is done to a standard and the attributes of the product in the report don’t match those listed in the standard.

 Then there are the more difficult cases when the reports are tampered with to give results that improve the economic bargain for the seller or hide a breach of an environmental pollution licence.
 And in many cases, the reports are issued as hard copies or PDFs.
 Not an editable Word document is in sight!